At what point does fan fiction cross the line into copyright infringement?

 Here are some alternatives to third-party exposure:

-—Publish your essays on Medium —Publish your writing on LinkedIn —Publish your writing on your own website (you should have an author platform, hello!)
+—Publish your writing on your own website (you should have an author platform, hello!)

 —Publish your personal essays directly on Facebook itself.
 Facebook loves long reads because it keeps readers scrolling and scrolling.
-End with a strong call to action and link to buy. —Coordinate with other bloggers who might have smaller-than-Conde-Naste-size audiences and see if they take guest posts
+End with a strong call to action and link to buy.

 Follow the example above—offer authentic, genuine writing that is attractive to your intended audience and weave in the fact that you’ve written a book toward the end of your essay with a link in your bio.